cian-mcintyre/coilandclover/README.md

 Admin:
 - Admin able to add a new product (Including picture upload)
 - Admin able to see all products placed on site
+- Admin able to filter orders and export as an excel

 Other:
 - Map feature showing Mercedes showrooms